TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 What we need is a flag that:

-- Intentionally represents & symbolizes the modern GSM community in a familiar way
+- Intentionally represents & symbolizes the modern GRSM community in a familiar way
 - Stands on its own as a specific symbol, rather than adding to an existing one
 - Evokes progress and inclusivity in its design
-- Doesn't single-out nor omit any specific minorities within the GSM community
+- Doesn't single-out nor omit any specific minorities within the GRSM community

 After I identified these related but distinct needs, inspiration struck me and I tried my hand at one, myself.